Last updated: April 2026

 Home Loan Rates in 2026 — Where Things Stand

-The RBA cash rate is currently 4.10% as of the March 2026 meeting, after two 25 basis point increases in February and March.
-That sits 50 basis points above the August 2025 low of 3.60% and matches the rate borrowers were paying through most of 2024.
-The May 2026 RBA meeting is the next decision point, with markets pricing in a meaningful chance of one more increase.
+The RBA cash rate is currently 4.35% as of the 5 May 2026 meeting, after three 25 basis point increases in February, March and May.
+That sits 75 basis points above the August 2025 low of 3.60% and is a match for the November 2023 cycle peak.
+The next RBA decision is scheduled for 16 June 2026, and the RBA's own May 2026 outlook assumes the cash rate increases to 4.7% by year-end.
 For a deeper look at where rates are heading, see our interest rate forecast Australia 2026 guide.

 Against that backdrop, the rate ranges first home buyers are typically being offered for owner-occupier loans with principal and interest repayments in April 2026 sit roughly as follows: